thisisignitedoreo/mbml/README.md

 To add your own mod to the game, press such button in the loader.

-To add it to the [repo](https://github.com/thisisignitedoreo/mbml-repo), send a pull request adding your mod to the index.json according to the previously added mods and adding mod file itself.
+To add it to the [repo](https://github.com/thisisignitedoreo/mbml-repo), send a issue about adding your mod, and it will be checked and added to repo asap!